-Creamy Picnic Style Macaroni Salad Recipe designed to serve a crowd.
+Creamy Picnic Style Macaroni Salad Recipe filled with olives and eggs.
+Ddesigned to serve a crowd.
 Easy to customize by changing up the add-ins.
 Make some for your next backyard BBQ.

-You can make this one as moist as you want by adding more dressing mix.
-There is no vinegar or added white sugar in this recie, namely, because I do not like my macaroni sour, nor do I like it overly sweet.
-Using salad dressing and sweet pickle juice gives a bit of sweetness without being overpowering.
+There is no vinegar or added white sugar in this recipe, namely, because I do not like my macaroni sour, nor do I like it overly sweet.

 Celery, onions, pickles, and olives are all in this salad.
 You can leave any or all of them out and put into your macaroni salad whatever it is you like.
 The photos do not have onion in them.
 Just blame Larry.
 He gets blamed for just about everything, but really this time it is his fault.